calang/Dash-Compound-Components/README.md

  in
 [Dash 2.0 User's Guid - All-in-One Component Limitations](https://dash.plotly.com/all-in-one-components) section.

-At the very least we can say that all the necessary callbacks will be created with a better organization of the code.
+As with AIOC-s, the necessary callbacks are created without any duplicated code.

 ## Relationships with [All in One Components](https://dash.plotly.com/all-in-one-components) (AIOC-s)